 Unlike with childhood deaths, the real action is in the rich countries and the middle-income countries, where they have to change their transport and energy systems.
 And the only way we’ll achieve those goals is through massive innovation.
 We have to pursue lots of paths of innovation, including some early-stage stuff that government research needs to fund because it’s basic research, and including some stuff where you have to have private investors who are willing to invest in very risky new things in order to prove them out.

-We need to bridge the gap so that our sense of humanity is still operating despite the large distances involved.
 But if all we have is today’s technology, we would not be able to achieve any reasonable climate goals.
 I’ve been part of a group pushing for more government R&D in energy for over six years.
 But I’m being particularly active on that front because I feel like having that on the agenda of this big meeting in Paris where all the countries, particularly the rich countries, are saying to each other ‘Let’s mutually commit to drive innovation,’ both government research money increases and drawing in private capital appropriately.
 And I do think for the first time that is going to be discussed at the COP.
 I think that by having it on the agenda, as we have future meetings, that discussion will become richer and richer and more and more concrete.
 It’s kind of unfortunate it hasn’t been a part of the discussion, but in meeting with a number of the people who are involved in this meeting, there is some excitement to get that on the agenda.
 Both for the COP itself, and for the related meetings around it.

 What’s your biggest concern about the new global goals?
 What would be your own area of criticism?